KeeVeeGames/Shady.gml/README.md

   </details>

 ## Troubleshooting
-* **Defender<sup>tm</sup> is too defensive**.
+* #### Defender<sup>tm</sup> is too defensive
   Some anti-viruses may yield a false-positive warning on the binaries.
 There's nothing I can do for now besides waiting for binaries to get trusted over time or getting a paid code sign certificate, which is not cost-effective for the current state of the project.
 If you're not sure, you can compile the tool yourself from sources using Visual Studio and .NET 8.0.
-* **"Project Directory Modified"**.
+* #### "Project Directory Modified"
   To not see that GameMaker message-box every time any shader is processed navigate to `Preferences` > `General Settings` and enable `Automatically reload changed files`.
   <details>
     <summary><b>Screenshot</b></summary>

     ![image](https://github.com/user-attachments/assets/8ca4f138-bc2a-478c-b23b-046b94e8eee4)

   </details>
-* **The code in Shader Editor is turned to a preprocessed one / Changes in the shader aren't applying**.
-Use `Clean` option for the Shady executable to flush possibly corrupted cache files.
+* #### The code in Shader Editor is turned to a preprocessed one / Changes in the shader aren't applying Use `Clean` option for the Shady executable to flush possibly corrupted cache files.
 It is hooked to the "Brush" button in GameMaker IDE so you can just press that.
 Alternatively, you can call shady executable with the `--clean` option.
-* **Shader is corrupted / Shader has lost its code**.
-Scan the output console for Shady errors regarding failed integrity check.
+* #### Shader is corrupted / Shader has lost its code Scan the output console for Shady errors regarding failed integrity check.
 You could find backup shaders in the project directory in `\shaders\your_shader\your_shader.*_bak` or in the backup archive in `%appdata%\GameMakerStudio2\Cache\GMS2IDE\` with your project name, inside `Shady` directory.

 ## Alternatives and inspirations:
 * **[Xpanda](https://github.com/GameMakerDiscord/Xpanda)** – uses a custom syntax and is not integrated with the compilation process but supports HLSL.